Custom facts overview

 end

 This fact uses sysfs on Linux to get a list of the power states that are available on the given system.
-Because this is available only on Linux systems, we use the confine statement to ensure that this fact isn’t needlessly run on systems that don’t support this type of enumeration.
+Because sysfs is available only on Linux systems, we use the confine statement to ensure that this fact isn’t needlessly run on systems that don’t support this type of enumeration.

 confine 'os' do |os|